tytydraco/yessleep/out/My_best_friend_Mattys_went_missing_just_as_I_am_dealing_with_a_serious_mold_problem.md

 I nodded.
 I looked at Archer.
 I put up my hand and said, “Stay!
 Archer stayyy.”

-Phoebe said, “Give me the fucking loot- “but before she could finish, I stepped behind her and held her by both shoulders.
-I put the sole of my shoe against her ass and then pushed her into the mildew without further ado.
+Phoebe said, “Give me the fucking loot- “but before she could finish, I stepped behind her.
+I grabbed my soon to be ex-wife by her shoulders.

+"*OWWWWW*!" she said, indignant annoyance stretching like boardwalk taffy in July.

+I put the sole of my non-mildewed, running shoe against Phoebe's butt.
+I took in a lot of air through my nostrils.

+Then I kicked her ass and the rest of her into the black hole sun mystical mold & mildew without further ado.

 “Bitch,” I said.

-Phoebe yelled, “You mother- “but I never got the rest of it because she hit the wall and kept going deep into nothingness.
+Phoebe yelled, “You mother- “but I never got the rest of it because she hit the wall in the nastiest and moldiest part and clear kept going deep into the nothingness.

-And that’s exactly what I felt when I looked at Jen.

-“I really gotta move to a new crib,” I said.
+And nothing is exactly what I felt when I looked at Jen and said, “I really gotta move to a new crib."

 “You really fucking do,” she said.
-“Like grab the loot, and let’s get the fuck out of here.”
+“Like grab the loot, grab Archer, and let’s get the fuck out of here.”

+Sometimes, I did as I was told.

-We did.
-Downstairs on the street Joey and Monica pulled in front of the hydrant in Joey’s new SUV.
+Downstairs on the street Joey and Monica were pulling up in front of the hydrant in Joey’s new SUV.

- “Heyyyyyy, guys!
+ “*Heyyyyyy*, guys!
 Where’s your better-halves?”
-Monica laughed alone to her own joke.
+Monica laughed alone and too *b*oisterously at her own joke.

-Joey said, “Yeah.
-Hey Jen!
-Hey David.
+Joey said, “Hey Jen!
+Hey Dave!
+Yeah!
 Where’s Phoeebs and Matty?”

 I looked at Jen.
 Jen looked at me.
-Archer looked at everybody.
+Archer looked at everybody with that golden retriever, should I be worried look.

 I didn’t know what to say.
 So, I said nothing.
 Somewhere I heard a car stereo playing Don’t Stop Believing by Journey.
 Kinda makes you question everything, you know?